litterbox-sf-jan/assessment-answer-key/answers.md

     * The network tab, fool.
 You open up developer tools (command+option+i), then click on the Network tab.
-(You have to do this *before* to submit the form).
+(You have to do this *before* you submit the form).
 When you submit the form and the page refreshes, you should see that the first request in the Network tab will have `POST` as its Method.
 If you click on the request you should see a section under "Headers" called "Form